relevance/functional-koans/README.md

 # Clojure Koans

+## NOTE: this is no longer the official repo for the Clojure Koans.
+## They are now hosted at [https://github.com/functional-koans/clojure-koans](https://github.com/functional-koans/clojure-koans)

 The Clojure Koans are a fun and easy way to get started with Clojure - no experience assumed or required.
 Just follow the instructions below to start making tests pass!